javier901/swift-ios/Project 3 - Image & data to Server/README.md

 This is a Swift app that demonstrates sending of data from the application to a web server.
 It is a personal contact list app, where the user can make new entries with details about one's telephone contacts.

 ## Details of the application
-The user can send 2 kinds of data : Name & Phone numbers (as String/text) and as image (binary information).
-The uploaded image is saved in a folder located on the server.
+The user can send 2 kinds of data : Name & Phone numbers (as String/text) and contact images (binary data).
+The uploaded image is saved in a folder on the server.
 The database saves contact name, phone number and the corresponding image file path location.

 ## Topics covered